armandogutierrez4802/CommandShell/README.md

 * Command Line
   * Holds multiple commands seperated by connectors that is to be executed.
 # Prototypes/Research
+The purpose of the prototype is to apply what we have researched and learned about the functions waitpid(), execvp() and fork().
+The execvp() function takes in two arguments.
+The first of which is the name of the file that is going to be executed.
+Once the first argument is loaded into the caller's address space and over-writes the program, then the second argument will be provided to the program right before it executes.
+The fork() function creats an identical process to the one being ran.
+The two processes are called the Child and the Parent.
+These two processes will run simultaneously unless a wait() function is called.
+The waitpid() function, if called in the parent process, will cause the parent process to wait until the specified, usually once the child process is terminated. \
+These functions will be useful in our assignment because our connectors determine how two variables on either side of it will relate to one another.
+Depending on whether the connector is and &&, ||, or semicolon, we may or many not want/need to execute the parent process by the results of execution of the child process.

 # Development and Testing Roadmap
 ### Tasks to be completed: